San Francisco Family Attractions

 San Francisco Maritime National Historical Park

-DESCRIPTION: Stand on the stern of Balclutha, face west to feel the fresh wind blowing in from the Pacific Ocean.
-It offers the sights, sounds, smells and stories of Pacific Coast maritime history outdoors and indoors.
+DESCRIPTION: Stand on the stern of Balclutha, and face west to feel the fresh wind blowing in from the Pacific Ocean.
+It offers the sights, sounds, smells, and stories of Pacific Coast maritime history outdoors and indoors.
 For greater context and touring exhibitions, visit the Maritime Museum, which was originally the Aquatic Park Bathhouse Building.
 The Bathhouse, a Streamline Moderne style, was built in 1939 as a Works Progress Administration project.
 It features dazzling 1930s murals created by Sargent Johnson (one of the first African-American artists working in California to achieve a national reputation) and Hilaire Hiler.
-During and after World War II, the Bathhouse was occupied by US troops from 1941-48, before return to original use.
+During and after World War II, the Bathhouse was occupied by US troops from 1941-48, before returning to its original use.

 DAYS & HOURS: Visitor Center daily 9:30a–5p; Maritime Museum daily 10a-4p.